Abacavir/lamivudine/zidovudine (By mouth)

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how this medicine works.
 Tell your doctor if you are using doxorubicin, ganciclovir, interferon-alfa, methadone, ribavirin, or stavudine.

 - Do not drink alcohol while you are using this medicine.

 Warnings While Using This Medicine:

-- Make sure your doctor knows if you are pregnant or if you have kidney problems, bone marrow disease, hepatitis B or C, a genetic condition (such as a gene variation called HLA-B*5701), muscle weakness, heart problems, high blood pressure, high cholesterol, or diabetes.
+- Tell your doctor if you are pregnant, or if you have kidney problems, liver disease (including hepatitis B or C), diabetes, muscle weakness, heart disease, high blood pressure, or high cholesterol.
 Tell your doctor if you smoke.